-I see and hear from people around my age – in their 20s and 30s – really struggling with making decisions in their lives.
+I see and hear from people around my age – in their 20s and 30s – really struggling to make decisions in their lives.

 They want to save, but they want to enjoy life.
 They want to get married and have kids, but they want to work less and have more free time.

-These are decisions that almost everybody in the FI community is facing.
-And unless you’re a weirdo like me, who realised at age 19-20 that freedom was my #1 goal, it’s possible you struggle with this too.
+These are decisions that a lot of us are facing.
+And unless you’re a weirdo like me, who realised at age 19 that freedom was my #1 goal, it’s possible you struggle with this too.

 So today, I’ll try to pry apart this frustrating web of trade-offs and see what we can do about it.